-U.S. Census data is used to identify the Florida-Alabama TPO study area demographics which include, race, age, and limited English proficiency communities.
+U.S. Census data is used to identify the Bay County TPO study area demographics which include, race, age, and limited English proficiency communities.
 Coordinating with agencies throughout the study area that serve special populations aids in the identification of traditionally underserved populations.

-Outreach efforts are recorded via interactive map with demographic data and projects, with emphasized attention paid to special populations that may be affected as a result of plans and programs.
+Outreach efforts are recorded via interactive map with demographic data and projects, with emphasized attention paid to special populations that may be affected by TPO plans and programs.
 Mapping this data shows corresponding projects relative to communities that would be most impacted and allows staff to identify populations most affected by the plans and programs.
-The interactive map, along with U.S. Census demographic data, is utilized to focus outreach efforts on communities of traditionally underserved and limited English proficiency populations.
+The interactive map, along with U.S. Census demographic data, is utilized to focus outreach efforts in communities of traditionally underserved and limited English proficiency populations.
 Enhanced outreach methods, such as community pop-up events, can be implemented to involve traditionally hard to reach populations in the transportation planning process.
-Additionally, the bylaws of the Citizen Advisory Committee address diversity requirements for minority representation to ensure all members of the public have every opportunity to be involved in the transportation planning process.
+Additionally, the Citizen Advisory Committee ensures all members of the public have every opportunity to be involved in the transportation planning process.